-Not only have we removed the silo barriers to assemble representatives from each Division and Directorate to participate and communicate expectations across the Agency, but we have also employed an innovative learning technique to deploy this Initiative: Action Learning.
+We removed the siloed barriers of the OPM organizational structure to assemble representatives from each Division and Office to participate and communicate expectations across the Agency, but we have also employed an innovative learning technique to deploy this Initiative: Action Learning.
 We collaborated with Dr. Michael Marquardt, a Professor of Human Resource Development and International Affairs at The George Washington University and author of "Using Action Learning with Multicultural Groups" (1998) and Action Learning in Action (1999), plus many other books and publications.
 Dr. Marquardt is a well-known expert on Action Learning.